-Montevideo Road has lovely views of rolling farm fields, outstanding natural features, and high historic value.
+Montevideo Road has lovely views of rolling farm fields, outstanding natural features, and high historic

-- Truss bridge over Dry Seneca Creek
+- National Register-eligible one-lane truss bridge over Dry Seneca Creek

 - Alignment of road as it runs near Dry Seneca Creek

 - View of Rocklands from the south

 - Seneca sandstone wall

 - View of farm fields at northern end

-Established in 1837 as an access road for Seneca Mill from Dawsonville, the road traverses a notable one-lane truss bridge (bridge inventory #M-0030) near the entrance to Rocklands.
+Established in 1837 as an access road for Seneca Mill from Dawsonville, the road traverses a notable onelane truss bridge (bridge inventory #M-0030) near the entrance to Rocklands.
+This bridge, originally constructed in 1910, was rehabilitated by MCDOT in 2018.
+The project earned MCDOT the "Excellence in Preservation" award from Montgomery Preservation in 2022.
 The road passes several historic sites associated with the Peter family, who established homes and quarrying industries here.
 Montevideo (Master Plan Historic Site #17/58) exemplifies Federal-style architecture in the county.
 It was built c.
 1830 by John Parke Custis Peter, a member of the Maryland House of Delegates, and first president of the county agricultural society.
 The house faces south towards River Road.
 The Overseer's House at Montevideo (Locational Atlas & Index of Historic Sites #17/59) is a remnant of the slavery which underpinned these sites and the Peter family's wealth.
 It is built of rough, cut Seneca sandstone laid in regular courses and incorporates a structure once home to people enslaved on the property.